This FAQ provides information on the Aria storage engine.

 XXX.frm : The definition for the table, used by MySQL.
 XXX.MYI : Aria internal information about the structure of the data and index and data for all indexes.
 XXX.MAD : The data.

-It's safe to copy all the Aria files to another directory or MySQL instance if any of the following holds:
+It's safe to copy all the Aria files to another directory or MariaDB instance if any of the following holds:

 In addition, you must adhere the following rule for transactional tables: